 Cross-leaved Heath has pink, bell-shaped flowers clustered at the end of long, branched stems.
 Grey-green leaves are narrow and in whorls of four.

-Widespread: found throughout the UK, but most abundant in the north and west.
+Widespread throughout the UK, but most abundant in the west and north (including Scotland).

 When to see